-Although, this depends on how long it's been since the last time you've changed your fluids.
-If the last time you changed your clutch and brake fluid was a month ago, and a few hundred miles driven, stick to changing the oil.
+Although, this depends on how long it's been since the last time you changed your fluids.
+If the last time you changed your clutch, and brake fluid was a month ago and a few hundred miles driven, stick to changing the oil.

 The reason changing fluids regularly is essential is because they contain contaminants from regular usage, which become corrosive over time and can destroy rubber seals.
-In addition, DOT4 brake fluid absorbs water and needs to be changed every two years.
+In addition, the DOT4 brake fluid absorbs water and needs to be changed every two years.

-The last thing you want is your bike sitting idle all winter filled to the brim with oil that’s contaminated with solvents and sediments.
+The last thing you want is your motorcycle sitting idle all winter, filled to the brim with oil that’s contaminated with solvents and sediments.
 It might not run at all if bearings have been corroded or damaged.

-A much better solution, however, is to clean the battery electrodes, and hook it up to a battery tender (or trickle charger) for the entire duration of the winter.
+A much better solution, however, is to clean the battery electrodes and hook them up to a battery tender (or trickle charger) for the entire duration of the winter.
 Not only should you use a battery tender during the winter—but one should be used all the time, urges Nagy.

 While we are on the subject of batteries, if your bike won’t start in the spring, it may be for one of two reasons: you forgot your pin, or you need to replace your FOB battery.

 There’s nothing you can do about it, but your FOB battery is going to attempt to communicate with your bike all winter long.
 By the time spring rolls around, you’ll invariably need to replace it.

-In addition to checking for even wear on your tires, make sure they have enough tread remaining.
-Make sure the tires are not worn to the extent that the wear bars are exposed.
+In addition to checking for even wear on your tires, ensure they have enough tread remaining.
+Ensure the tires are not worn to the extent that the wear bars are exposed.
 If you have any questions, contact your dealer.
 Also, check their inflation with an accurate gauge.

 Start with the dirtiest part of your bike.
 That means the chain and brakes.
 You'll want a grunge brush and an O-ring safe degreaser for your chain.

 For your brakes, you'll want a disc cleaner.
 Inspect everything while cleaning so that you don't discover any surprises during the spring.
 After that, wash and dry your bike.
-You especially want to do this if you're going to cover your motorcycle because any moisture on your bike can cause corrosion and mold.
+You especially want to do this if you're going to cover your motorcycle because any moisture on your motorcycle can cause corrosion and mold.

 Lastly, wax and treat your paint and treat any chrome as well.
 This will add an extra layer of protection for your bike while it's in storage.
 Plus, when you take your bike out in the spring, it'll be spotless.
 If you have leather seats or any leather items, treat them as well.

 Every 500 miles of street riding and every 200 miles of adventure/off-road riding should be followed with cleaning and waxing/lubricating of your bike's chain.
 Follow the guidance in your owner’s manual.
-Taking care of your chain before storage will extend its life.

 Begin by warming your chain with roughly five miles of riding.
 This will allow the lube to dissolve more effectively and enter the O-ring chain.
 Wipe off any unnecessary wax or lube.

-Belt drives tend to be cleaner than chain drives and requires minimal inspection and adjustment.
+Belt drives tend to be cleaner than chain drives and require minimal inspection and adjustment.
 Before putting your bike away for the winter, inspect both the inside and outside of the belt, and looks for chips, cuts, fraying, or missing teeth.

 As is the case with a chain drive, proper tension is important.
 Be sure you consult the owner’s or service manual for the slack specification, measuring technique, and point at which to take the measurement.

-You're going to want to stuff any openings in your bike so that creatures don't make their homes in them.
+You'll want to stuff any openings in your bike so that creatures don't make their homes in them.
 This is especially important if you're keeping your bike outside or in a barn.

-Some people use plastic bags for this purpose, but spend the money on a muffler cover or any other product designed expressly for this purpose.
+Some people use plastic bags for this purpose but spend the money on a muffler cover or any other product designed expressly for this purpose.
 Just remember to remove these items before your next ride.

 This way, you don't have to rotate the wheels to avoid flat spots.
-This also prevents the suspension from working overtime and extends the suspension's lifespan.
+This motorcycle storage lift also prevents the suspension from working overtime and extends the suspension's lifespan.

 The best place to store your bike is somewhere well-ventilated indoors.
-This way, air will circulate, and moisture won't collect under your cover.
+This way, air will circulate, and moisture or condensation won't collect under your cover.

-If your bike is not brought up to the full operating temperature, water may condense and end up in places where it doesn't belong (when you ride your bike, the moisture gets cooked off, and your battery receives a recharge).
+If your bike is not brought up to the full operating temperature, in cold temperatures, water may condense and end up in places where it doesn't belong (when you ride your bike, the moisture gets cooked off, and your battery receives a recharge).

 Don't leave your gas tank empty unless you want it to be susceptible to corrosion and dried out seals.
 Instead, leave it full of gas and a quality fuel stabilizer additive.
 This is a vital step.

-If you live in an area that has salt or brine on the roads, you'll want to clean your bike as well since that'll do a number on metal and rubber parts.
+If you live in an area with salt or brine on the roads, you'll want to clean your bike as well since that'll do a number on metal and rubber parts.

-You're going to want proper protection for your bike.
+You're going to want proper protection for your bike - especially if not stored in an enclosed storage unit.
 A cover that is poorly made may trap water, slip off, or chafe against the paint.

 There are several reasons not to cancel your motorcycle insurance policy during the winter months.